dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/26/sms/outbound

     {

       "message":"Sms Text",

       "recipients": [
         "47XXXXXX1",
         "47XXXXXX2"
       ]

     }

-The Web API also supports a query parameter version, but the parameterized API can only be used for sending SMS to a single destination.
+The Web API also supports a query parameter version, but the parametrised API can only be used for sending SMS to a single destination.

     /api/26/sms/outbound?message=text&recipient=47XXXXXX